Edwin Díaz: 2023

 On March 15, 2023, after striking out the side in the ninth inning against the Dominican Republic, sending Puerto Rico to the World Baseball Classic quarterfinals, Díaz suffered an injury to his right knee during the celebration and had to be helped off the field.
-On March 16, the Mets announced Díaz would undergo surgery to repair a full-thickness tear of his patellar tendon and would miss roughly 8 months in recovery.
+On March 16, the Mets announced that he would undergo surgery to repair a full-thickness tear of his patellar tendon and would miss roughly 8 months in recovery.
+On September 18, the Mets announced that Díaz would not pitch for the team in 2023, citing not wanting to jeopardize his health to rush him back during a likely losing season.